yongjiel/ckanext-ab_process_state/README.md

                          "style": "background-color:#ddd"}
         }

-3. If use "required": true and "validators": "scheming_required" in your schema json file, add "ab_ps_resource_required" into "validators"
+3. If use "required": true and "validators": "scheming_required" in your schema json file, change "scheming_required" into "ab_ps_scheming_required".

 4. Put these two lines into your schema.xml: